Cranial osteopathy is a form of osteopathic therapy. The technique involves gently applying pressure along the head and spine to release pressure.

 However, they concluded that many of the studies were prone to bias and had small sample sizes.

-If your baby is experiencing any medical issues, it’s a good idea to take them to a pediatrician immediately.
+If your baby is experiencing any medical issues, it’s important to take them to a pediatrician immediately.

 Cranial osteopathy for adults